Quantum tomography explains quantum mechanics: Quantum tomography

 This problem is more pronounced in the quantum domain since most quantum systems have a continuous spectrum extending to infinity, implying the presence of arbitrarily large oscillation frequencies.
 Since the microscopic domain cannot be described in classical terms, experiments directly based on stationarity assumptions can probe only the low frequency, semiclassical behavior of microscopic systems.
 However, higher frequencies can be probed in a stationary setting by spectroscopic means, using the fact that eigenfrequencies of physical systems -- discussed quantitatively in Subsection \ref{ss.Espec} below -- can be monitored.
 This is done by studying their resonance behavior in interactions with systems whose spectral properties are known.
 In particular, the probing by visible light produces the visible spectra whose explanation was one of the first decisive successes of modern quantum mechanics.

-The extrapolation of the concepts of state, filters, and detectors to the nonstationary and in the microscopic domain has proved extraordinarily productive, without needing any changes in the mathematical foundations.
+The extrapolation of the concepts of state, filters, and detectors to the nonstationary, and in the microscopic domain has proved extraordinarily productive, without needing any changes in the mathematical foundations.
 Today it is possible to perform experiments studying the temporal behavior of single microscopic quantum systems such as a single atom in an ion trap and to quantitatively predict their stochastic behavior.
 These are highly nonstationary systems where the simple quantum tomography methods discussed in this paper no longer work.

+In the nonstationary case, the measuring frequency must be low enough to avoid that each measurement probes a significantly different quantum state.
+The law of large numbers therefore limits the accuracy with which a nostationary state can be determined.
+This is analogous to the limit imposed by the well-known Nyquist bound for sampling periodic signals.

-In the nonstationary case, the measuring frequency and hence the by the the law of large numbers reachable accuracy is limited.
-Therefore our understanding and analysis must rely more on theory and interpretation.
+Thereforeour understanding and analysis of nonstationary processes must rely more on theory and interpretation.
 Temporal quantum tomography -- the quest for measuring time-dependent quantum states (\sca{Nokkala} \cite{Nok}, \sca{Tran \& Nakajima} \cite{TraN}) -- has barely been studied.
 However, using statistical tools from time series analysis for nonstationary systems described by suitable stochastic models (\sca{Bertolotti} et al. \cite{BerSF}), measurements can still be used get quantitative information of limited accuracy about the time-dependent state.